-This led us to suggest a different model~\citep{Bizjak-Moegelberg:clocks-model} given by a family of presheaf categories $\gr{\Delta}$ indexed by clock contexts (finite sets of clock variables) $\Delta$.
+This led us to suggest a different model~\cite{Bizjak-Moegelberg:clocks-model} given by a family of presheaf categories $\grold{\Delta}$ indexed by clock contexts (finite sets of clock variables) $\Delta$.
 This model should in principle lead to a model of $\gdtt$, but this was never done in detail, due to a problem with modelling substitution of clock variables.
-Such substitutions are given by maps $\sigma : \Delta \to \Delta'$ and must correspond semantically to functors $\gr{\Delta} \to \gr{\Delta'}$.
+Such substitutions are given by maps $\sigma : \Delta \to \Delta'$ and must correspond semantically to functors $\grold{\Delta} \to \grold{\Delta'}$.
 While these functors can be defined in a natural way, they do not commute with dependent function types up to identity, only up to isomorphism.
-This problem can be thought of as a coherence problem, similar to the one arising when modelling type theory in locally cartesian closed categories~\citep{Hofmann:lccc-strictification}.
-It is very likely that Hofmann's solution to the latter problem~\citep{Hofmann:lccc-strictification} can be adapted to construct an equivalent family of categories for which the functors preserve construction on the nose, but we prefer the solution presented here, which organises all these categories inside one big presheaf category, thereby reducing the model construction to the known construction of modelling type theory in a presheaf category.
-The precise relation to the categories $\gr{\Delta}$ is presented in Section~\ref{sec:discussion}.
+This problem can be thought of as a coherence problem, similar to the one arising when modelling type theory in locally cartesian closed categories~\cite{Hofmann:lccc-strictification}.
+It is very likely that \possessivecite{Hofmann:lccc-strictification} solution to the latter problem can be adapted to construct an equivalent family of categories for which the functors preserve construction on the nose, but we prefer the solution presented here, which organises all these categories inside one big presheaf category, thereby reducing the model construction to the known construction of modelling type theory in a presheaf category.
+The precise relation to the categories $\grold{\Delta}$ is discussed in Section~\ref{sec:discussion}.